 CLEAN UP (EXPUNGE) YOUR DUI RECORD

-If the person previously pled guilty or no contest, the judge must permit the person to withdraw his plea of guilty or no contest and enter a plea of not guilty.
-If a jury found the person guilty, the judge must set aside the jury verdict of guilty and dismiss the case.
+If the person previously pled guilty or no contest, the judge should permit the person to withdraw his plea of guilty or no contest and enter a plea of not guilty.
+If a jury found the person guilty, the judge should set aside the jury verdict of guilty and dismiss the case.
 The person is thereafter “released from all penalties and disabilities resulting” from the conviction, except as provided by statute.
 For example, despite expungement, the person must still disclose the conviction in an application for state license or public office.

 DISCLAIMER: The results of any person’s DUI case described on this web site and/or in the Bay Area DUI Law newsletter depend on factual and legal circumstances that are unique to a specific person.
 Information provided by this web site and/or the Bay Area DUI Law newsletter does NOT constitute a guarantee, warranty or prediction regarding the outcome of your legal matter.
 Any reference to laws, procedures, punishment or license consequences at court or the DMV in this web site and/or Bay Area DUI Law newsletter is NOT intended to be complete description of what can and will happen in any or every DUI case but instead is a simplified summary to facilitate the reader’s understanding of general issues involving DUI law.
 The law is in constant change; penalties and consequences change; as such, the reader should not and cannot rely upon anything mentioned in this web site and/or Bay Area DUI Law newsletter.
 The reader is strongly advised to seek competent legal counsel to ascertain the law, penalties and consequences that apply to his/her unique circumstances.